February 17 - March 22

 - Minimum of six (6) months of onsite property management experience in a leasing role (This can be obtained while taking the course; you will receive a provisional certificate until this requirement is met);

-- Successful completion of seven (7) CALP courses;
+- Successful completion of all the offered modules of the CALP course;

 - Pass the examination within six (6) months of declaring candidacy.\